ToxPuro/astaroth/paper.md

 Examples closest to `Astaroth` are `Parthenon` [@grete_parthenonperformance_2023] and `AMReX` [@zhang_amrexframework_2019].
 Both are frameworks for distributed adaptive mesh refinement (AMR), where `Parthenon` uses `Kokkos` as the compute backend and `AMReX` provides compute features with parallel function wrappers and user-written C\texttt{++} lambdas.
 In contrast to these projects, `Astaroth`'s distributed abstraction layer focuses on structured grid computations without mesh refinement, and can thus make simplifying assumptions about the underlying data-movement patterns to better address on-chip data movement, batching, and data-processing pipelines.
-Similar to `Parthenon` and others [@pearson_movementplacement_2021], `Astaroth` implements its modification of topology-aware domain decomposition and rank reordering for improved portability across systems, and performs fused packing to alleviate communication overheads.
+Similar to `Parthenon` [@pearson_movementplacement_2021] and others, `Astaroth` implements its modification of topology-aware domain decomposition and rank reordering for improved portability across systems, and performs fused packing to alleviate communication overheads.
 Furthermore, Astaroth implements a task scheduler for compute and communication tasks [@lappi2021task].

 In the field, `Astaroth` stands out as a CUDA/HIP stencil-computing framework focused on addressing the performance-productivity trade-off in cache-heavy multiphysics applications with a domain-specific language, automated tile-size optimization, and topology handling, taking ownership of data structures and movement throughout the computational science pipeline.